Chai-Un/udemy-node-developer-course/README.rst

 Record of all files created while taking the course.

-Due to instability of my windows laptop and it frquently crashing, now continueing the course on my Ubuntu Emachine.
+Due to instability of my windows laptop and it frquently crashing, now continuing the course on my Ubuntu EMachine.

 Course is not completed yet.